-The Razer Kishi smartphone controller isn't, but it's the best peripheral around for early adopters of cloud gaming services like GeForce Now.
+The Razer Kishi smartphone controller is the best peripheral around for early adopters of cloud gaming services like Google Stadia, GeForce Now and Xbox Game Pass

 - Compact design